fredm-de/Getting-cleaning-data/README.md

 - The ReadMe ReadMe-Files ReadMe.md
 - The CodeBook-File CodeBook.md
 - The R-Script run_analysis.R
-- The resulting dataset submit.csv
+- The resulting dataset submit.txt

 The raw data that this analysis is based on are obtained from the UCI Machine Learning Repository.
 The dataset used is  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.